 Share this

-by Neoteryx on May 15, 2019 5:15:00 AM
+by Neoteryx Microsampling on May 15, 2019 5:15:00 AM

-You must retain documentation of the GCP training.
+- You must retain documentation of the GCP training.

-Training must be renewed every three years.
+- Training must be renewed every three years.

-You are also to provide the training documentation upon completion.
+- You are also to provide the training documentation upon completion.

-2. NHI- and FDA-Specific Statement on Clinical Trials
+2. FDA-Specific Statement on Clinical Trials

-Duration in which participants are required to register before the start of the clinical trials
+- Duration in which participants are required to register before the start of the clinical trials

-Deadline for submitting results upon the trial completion
+- Deadline for submitting results upon the trial completion

 3. Period of Trial Registration After the First Group of Participants

-Some clinical trials may require test subjects to be enrolled at different timeframes.
+Some clinical trials may require study subjects to be enrolled at different timeframes.
 According to the regulations, participants must register via the Protocol Registration System no later than 21 days after first applicant enrollment.
 Before enrollment in the applicable clinical trial, applicants must receive a consent document after the application process.

 4. Period for Submitting Results